 shepherds don't watch over their flocks in the fields in the dead of winter!

-Historians believe the Emporer Constantine did this around the year 390 to
+Historians believe the Emperor Constantine did this around the year 390 to

 combine Christmas with the Saturn and Mithras celebrations and also with the